Gardening Plaistow — Recycling and Sustainability for Local Green Spaces

 Community participation is the linchpin of success.
 We ask gardeners to support the recycling and sustainability goals by keeping waste streams clean, removing contaminants from recycling bags and using the correct bins for organic matter.
 Simple actions — rinsing containers, flattening cardboard, and separating food waste — have an outsized impact on local recycling performance and help the borough meet its waste separation standards.

-Electric van parked at community garden collection point The programme is structured around transparent targets and measurable progress.
+A young man with curly brown hair, wearing a checkered shirt, green and white striped apron, and gardening gloves, is examining a plant with pink flowers in a bright greenhouse.
+The background features a variety of lush green foliage, including potted shrubs and hanging ferns, with natural light filtering through the glass roof and walls, creating a vibrant and healthy environment typical of professional gardening and landscaping spaces in Plaistow.
+The setting highlights organized plant care and maintenance, supporting sustainable gardening practices aligned with recycling and eco-friendly principles promoted by Gardening Plaistow.
+The soil and plant stems are visible in the foreground, with the overall scene emphasizing attentive plant care in a well-maintained, thriving outdoor space with a focus on local horticultural expertise.
+The programme is structured around transparent targets and measurable progress.
 Our public goal of a 65% recycling rate by 2030 is backed by quarterly monitoring: tonnes diverted, compost produced, and items repaired or reused via charity partnerships are tracked and reported internally to ensure continuous improvement.
 This creates a feedback loop where success in our sustainable rubbish gardening area directly informs better collection and education activities.

 Gardening Plaistow believes that well-designed, community-led recycling and sustainability systems create resilient, attractive and low-carbon neighbourhoods.
 By prioritising an eco-friendly waste disposal area, partnering with charities, using low-carbon vans, and working with transfer stations, we make sustainable gardening practical and rewarding for everyone involved.